Sheku Bayoh inquiry: Investigator probing death had no unconscious bias training

 The inquiry moved on to discuss concerns cited by Mr Bayoh’s partner, Colette Bell.

-Ms Bell previously told the inquiry in February last year, that Pirc is “made up of ex-police officers”, stating she had “lost all trust” in the police and Pirc, as she thought they were formed mostly of former police staff.
+Ms Bell previously told the inquiry last February, that Pirc is “made up of ex-police officers”, stating she had “lost all trust” in the police and Pirc, as she thought they were formed mostly of former police staff.

 Ms Bell said it is “not really transparent if it’s the police investigating the police” and that it is “unfair”.